markabrahams/node-net-snmp/README.md

 The optional `varbinds` parameter is an array of varbinds to include in the trap, and defaults to the empty array `[]`.

-The optional `agentAddr` parameter is the IP address used to populate the agent-addr field for SNMP version 1 type traps, and defaults to `127.0.0.1`.
+The optional `agentAddrOrOptions` parameter can be one of two types; one is the IP address used to populate the agent-addr field for SNMP version 1 type traps, and defaults to `127.0.0.1`, or an object, and can contain the following items:

+ * `agentAddr` - IP address used to populate the agent-addr field for SNMP version 1 type traps, and defaults to `127.0.0.1`
+ * `upTime` - Value of the `sysUptime.0` OID (`1.3.6.1.6.3.1.1.4.1.0`) in the
+   trap, defaults to the value returned by the `process.uptime ()` function multiplied by 100

-When using SNMP version 2c the `agentAddr` parameter is ignored if specified since version 2c trap messages do not have an agent-addr field.
+**NOTE** When using SNMP version 2c the `agentAddr` parameter is ignored if specified since version 2c trap messages do not have an agent-addr field.

 The `callback` function is called once the trap has been sent, or an error occurred.
 The following arguments will be passed to the `callback` function: